An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 Should the issues that strict checking reveals be raised as errors or as warnings?

 The advantage of letting them be only warnings is quite obvious: there would not be any real compatibility issues.
-Taken to the extreme, there would not have to be any SET command at all, but the checks would always be in force.
+Taken to the extreme, there would not have to be any SET command at all, but the checks could always be in force.

 However, there are also a number of disadvantages.
 One is how errors and warnings work with the tools today.
 With errors, SQL Server reports a line number, and this line number is displayed in the query tool, and the programmer can double-click on the line to quickly find the error.